tdreyno/awardwinningfjords/source/code-samples.html.md

 # Code Samples

 Below are a handful of code samples in several different languages and paradigms.
+All code samples are from 2017, except for the final Ruby one.

 * [Google I/O: React and MobX](#google-i-o-react-and-mobx)
 * [Google Rainforest: Browser JS / WebAudio](#google-rainforest-browser-js-webaudio)